 When using a tool, you can directly see how testers are using the website.
 Can they easily get to the contact form?
 Don’t forget to check the settings of the test as well.
 Is the number of respondents increasing?
 Are they leaving the test at a certain point?
 It can indicate a problem and you should reevaluate the settings.

 5. Have fun with data

 Now you can play with your quantitative and qualitative data.
 Do users use the website as they meant to?
 How many people did find a contact form?
 Is there a difference between your assumption about the website and real user behavior?
 Now you can fix the problem based on real research.
 Discuss the opportunities with your designers and developers.

 EXTRA TIP: After fixing the problems, test again!

 Testing, testing, and testing.
 There is no better way to understand your users and how to improve your product.

-Try a 5-day free trial and register here.
+Try our free program and register here.